amylour/BakeStock/README.md

    - [GitHub](https://github.com/) - used for hosting the program's source code.
    - [Gitpod](https://www.gitpod.io/) - used as a workspace for developing the code and testing the program.
    - Git - used for version control.
-   - Google Cloud Platform
+   - [Google Sheets](https://docs.google.com/spreadsheets/) - used for storing edited and saved user data.
+   - [Google Cloud Platform](https://cloud.google.com/) - used to provide the APIs for connecting the data sheets with the Python code.
    - [Heroku](https://heroku.com/apps) - used for deploying the project.
    - [PEP8 Validator](https://pep8ci.herokuapp.com/#) - used for validating the Python code.

 <br>

-# Libraries
+# Libraries & Packages
    - **gspread** - gspread was imported and used to add, remove and manipulate data in the connected Google Sheets worksheets.

    - **google.oauth.service_account** - This library was used for the authentication needed to access the Google APIs for connecting the Service Account with the Credentials function.
 A `CREDS.json` file was generated from this with the details needed for the API to access my Google acccount which holds the Google Sheets worksheet containing the applications data.
-When deploying to Heroku, this informtation is then stored in the config var section to ensure the application will run.
+When deploying to Heroku, this information is then stored in the config var section to ensure the application will run.

    - **time & sys** -the time & sys libraries were used for the text-typing effect for typePrint and typeInput statements to create a visual effect 0f the text appearing on screen in real time.

-   - **os** - os was used to add the clearScreen() function to assist in creating a neater flow from Menu options into the user's choice from the Menu.
+   - **os** - os library was used to add the clearScreen() function to assist in creating a neater flow from Menu options by clearing the screen for the user's choice from the Menu to be displayed.

    - **colorama** - colorama was inported to give the terminal text colour and style to create a bright and engaging UI and to provide some visual feedback when a user's input is validated.